 Should I Hire an Attorney?

 1.)
 Most employment lawyers work on a contingency fee basis.
-This means that the lawyer for unpaid wages that you hire will advance costs, and if you win, will take a percentage of the net recovery (or gross in some cases as it is negotiable) as attorney fees.
+This means that the lawyer for unpaid wages that you hire will advance costs, and if you win, will take a percentage of the recovery as attorney fees.
 If you don’t win, then you simply don’t pay any attorney fees.
-Contingency fees are negotiable and generally, range from 25-40%.
+Contingency fees are negotiable and generally range from 25-40%.
 That way, you don’t pay the attorney hourly, nor do you have to pay them anything up front.
 Most of the financial risk is shifted to the attorney who will have a big incentive to work as hard as possible to win the case.